prachiss13/imdb-ratings-tableau/README.md

-# IMDb Movies Ratings Data analysis and Visualization using Tableau
+# IMDb Movie Ratings Data analysis and Visualization using Tableau